jfin-git/solar-dashboard/README.md

 # Solar Generation Forecasting Dashboard (PyTorch + Streamlit)

-A portfolio-ready project that predicts day-ahead PV generation for a site in Massachusetts and visualizes predictions, uncertainty, and errors in a Streamlit dashboard.
+A project that predicts day-ahead PV generation for a site in Massachusetts and visualizes predictions, uncertainty, and errors in a Streamlit dashboard.

 ## Quickstart